Warnings: mild gore/horror.

 The room downstairs had started filling up since they came back to the inn.
 Early risers, most of them peasants, were eating and drinking and conversing in low voices on the benches near the door.
 The innkeeper’s wife was busy serving them and exchanging local news, her sharp and snowy scent tickling Wei Wuxian’s nose.
 He sat with Lan Wangji at the other side of the room and allowed the other man to order for them both.

-He filled him in as they waited and ate about the barrier and the funeral home, about Jin Ling’s escapade and his own attempt at a nightly walk.
+He filled him in about the barrier and the funeral home as they waited and ate, and then about Jin Ling’s escapade and his own attempt at a nightly walk.
 He did not talk of the curse on his leg or his and Jiang Yanli’s earlier conversation.
 He said nothing of his own intent to summon Wen Ning in the donkey’s shed.

 If Lan Wangji noticed the omitted parts of his story, he said nothing of it.
 He ate and drank in silence, apparently content to listen to the sound of Wei Wuxian’s voice.
 He frowned when Wei Wuxian smiled and sighed when the flow of his words ran out, his long and white fingers cradled around a cup of tea, rubbing its rim again and again.